Trinity United Methodist Church (Denver)

 Trinity United Methodist Church (Trinity Methodist Episcopal Church) is a historic church at E. 18th Ave. and Broadway in Denver, Colorado.

 It was built in 1887 and was added to the National Register in 1970.
+The main auditorium can seat 1200 people.
+At the time of its construction it was the largest venue in Denver.
+The spire is 181 feet tall.
+It houses a 4290 pipe organ built in the Roosevelt style.
+It is also home to several stained glass windows.
+The building was extended in 1926 using a similar architectural style.

 Frederick Albert Hale (1855–1934) assisted architect Robert S. Roeschlaub (1843–1923) in its design.